Vinnie Pasquantino Player Props: Royals vs. Diamondbacks

-On Tuesday, Vinnie Pasquantino (on the back of going 3-for-4 with a double) and the Kansas City Royals face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 9:40 PM ET.
+On Wednesday, Vinnie Pasquantino (coming off going 1-for-5) and the Kansas City Royals face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 3:40 PM ET.

-He strung together three hits (going 3-for-4 with a double) in his most recent appearance against the Diamondbacks.
+He had a one-hit performance in his previous game (1-for-5) against the Diamondbacks.

 Vinnie Pasquantino Game Info & Props vs. the Diamondbacks